You’re Not Crazy, PlayStation’s Studios Are Confusing – Here’s Who’s Making What in 2026

 • Known for: Super Stardust HD, Resogun, Returnal

-• Confirmed work: Saros, a rogue-lite third-person action game building on Returnal’s structure and intensity.
-Launch planned for April 2026 on PS5, with Nixxes assisting.
+• Confirmed work: Saros, a rogue-lite third-person action game building on Returnal‘s structure and intensity.
+It launched April 30, 2026, exclusively on PS5 and PS5 Pro, built with Nixxes assisting.

-Practical takeaway: If you loved Returnal or just want a demanding, replayable single-player action game in 2026, Saros is the one to circle on your calendar.
+Practical takeaway: If you loved Returnal or want a demanding, replayable single-player action game, Saros is already out – start with our Saros beginner progression guide to open strong.

 Media Molecule (Guildford, UK) – Post-Dreams Reinvention

-Media Molecule’s Dreams era was incredible to watch from the sidelines, but it always felt like a tough commercial fit.
-With live support wrapped, the team is finally pivoting.
+Media Molecule’s Dreams era was remarkable but a tough commercial fit.
+With live support wrapped, the team has pivoted.

 • Established: 2006